-Signs and symptoms of an intracranial hematoma may be evident immediately after a blow to your head, or they may take several weeks or longer to appear.
+Signs and symptoms of an intracranial hematoma may be evident right after a blow to your head, or they may take several weeks or longer to appear.
 You may seem fine after a head injury, a period called the lucid interval.
 However, with time, pressure on your brain increases, producing some or all of the following signs and symptoms:

 - Increasing headache

 As more blood fills your brain or the narrow space between your brain and skull, other signs and symptoms may become apparent, such as:

 An intracranial hematoma can be life-threatening.
 Emergency medical treatment often is necessary.